 It doesn’t take much to know how huge Texas is.
-As the second biggest state in the US, there are countries smaller than Texas!
+As the second biggest state in the US, there are !
 Which anyone who has tried to drive from Dallas to El Paso probably already knew.
 With a vast landscape that includes peaks and mountains, as well as the shores of the Gulf of Mexico, the possibilities for inclement weather are seemingly endless.

 Additionally, traveling to beautiful cities like Galveston, TX, do put your car at more risk for dents during tropical storm season.
 If your car ends up taking a beating while you’re on vacation, don’t let it spoil your trip.
 Have us help fix the dents once you’re back home.